-Mentis Assist is accredited with ISO 9001:2015 Standards under SAI Global and with the National Standards for Mental Health Services (NSMHS) under Quality Innovation Performance (QIP).
+Mentis Assist is accredited with the National Standards for Mental Health Services (NSMHS) under Quality Innovation Performance (QIP).

 Mentis Assist is committed to a coordinated approach to the identification, analysis and management of factors impacting on risk.

-This approach is based on Australian Standard AS/NZS ISO 3100:2009 and provides an overarching framework for Risk Management at Mentis Assist across the domains of:
+This approach provides an overarching framework for Risk Management at Mentis Assist across the domains of:

 - Quality and Clinical Governance